MSF, Doctors Without Borders, MSF activities in Burkina Faso

 Burkina Faso

-Our activities in 2024 in Burkina Faso
+Our activities in Burkina Faso in 2025

-Data and information from the International Activity Report 2024.
+Data and information from the International Activity Report 2025.

-Despite these challenges, MSF ran a range of medical activities, including basic, paediatric, and maternal healthcare, sexual and reproductive health services, and screening and treatment for malaria and malnutrition
+Despite these constraints, our teams maintained projects in seven regions, delivering a range of medical activities, including general, paediatric, maternal, and mental health care, as well as screening and treatment for malaria and malnutrition.

 A refugee camp in Barsalogho health district in Burkina Faso